beltran/dhive/README.md

 ## LLAP
 LLAP can be deployed with the config file `config/llap.cfg`.

+## Ranger
+Ranger can be deployed and integrated with hive with the config file `config/ranger.cfg`.

 ## How it works
 The folder `dhive` is formed by the templates.
 When running: